Deadline: 1 February 2020

-The Mary Jaharis Center for Byzantine Art and Culture is pleased to announce its 2019-2020 grant competition.
+The Mary Jaharis Center for Byzantine Art and Culture is pleased to announce its 2020–2021 grant competition, including a new grant for archaeological projects.
 Our grants reflect the Mary Jaharis Center’s commitment to fostering the field of Byzantine studies through the support of graduate students and early career researchers and faculty.

 Mary Jaharis Center Dissertation Grants are awarded to advanced graduate students working on Ph.D. dissertations in the field of Byzantine studies broadly conceived.
 These grants are meant to help defray the costs of research-related expenses, e.g., travel, photography/digital images, microfilm.